 2. Expand the Knesset committees’ professional support staff.

-3. Improve training of Members of Knesset, including by means of a preparatory workshop for new Knesset members under university auspices.
+3. Improve training of MKs, including by means of a preparatory workshop for new MKs under university auspices.

 IV.
 The Executive Branch